Licensed vehicles can only be driven by holders of 'private hire' or hackney carriage drivers' licences.

-Vehicles older than five years must have a vehicle safety examination approximately six months after the initial grant or annual inspection at a date determined by us.
+Vehicles older than 5 years must have a vehicle safety examination approximately 6 months after the initial grant or annual inspection at a date determined by us.

 Vehicles fitted with approved taximeters (these are compulsory for hackney carriages but optional for private hire vehicles) must also submit the meter for a test by the Taxi Licensing Office.
 Meters are only tested after the vehicle has been licensed.

 Hackney carriage vehicle licences